 This feature provides controls necessary for the attachment of 2740, 2741, 1050, 1060, and 1070 terminals at 14.8 cps (134.5 bps); 1070 terminals at 66.6 cps (600 bps); or 1050 terminals (with the Telegraph Attachment feature) at 75.0 bps.
-The transmission code is six bits plus parity, with the following relation to the System/360 channel interface:
+The transmission code is six bits plus parity, with the following relation to the System/360 channel interface;

-0 1 2 3 4 5 б 7 System/360 Byte Shift S в A 8 4 2 1 Check Six-Bit BCD
+0 1 2 3 4 5 6 7 System/360 Byte Shift S В A 8 4 2 1 Check Six-Bit BCD

-In the six-bit BCD transmission code, S represents the shift bit.
+In the six-bit BCD transmission code, (S) represents the shift bit.
 A logical one identifies the upper case; a logical zero represents the lower case.
-The Bbit is the first bit transmitted after the start bit.
+The (B) bit is the first bit transmitted after the start bit.
 An odd-parity (check) bit is transmitted following the 1 bit.
 Each received character is checked for odd vertical parity.

 Shifted-character-set conversion, a standard feature, automatically deletes the upshift and downshift characters from the received data stream, notes the last shift character received, and inserts an eighth bit, (S), to indicate the appropriate shift character to the System/360.
 On outgoing data, the (shift) bit is removed and noted.
-A change in this (shift) bit is removed and noted.
-A change in this (shift character (upshift or downshift) into the outgoing data stream before sending the data character.
+A change in this (S) bit automatically causes insertion of the appropritate shift character (upshift or downshift) into the outgoing data stream before sending the data character.